 Drambuie liqueur is a drink that’s fit for royalty.
 A Royal Apothecary first invented it as a gift to the then claimant-to-the-throne of Great Britain, Charles Edward Stuart (also known as Bonnie Prince Charlie).
 This liqueur’s grandeur is also reflected in its name, as it comes from the Scots’ Gaelic words an dram buidheach which translates to “the drink that satisfies.”

 In essence, Drambuie is a flavored Scotch whiskey with honey and a few confidential mix of herbs and spices.
 It has an alcohol by volume (ABV) of 40 percent.
 This liqueur was first bottled in 1909.
-Nowadays, the Drambuie Liqueur Company LTD is the sole manufacturer of this liqueur.
-Each bottle of Drambuie retails for an average price of 36 dollars in the U.S.
+Nowadays, this drink is solely produced by one manufacturer.
+Each bottle retails for an average price of 36 dollars in the U.S.

 Learn about another type of liqueur with this article on All You Need To Know About Crème De Cacao And How To Make It.

 What Does Drambuie Taste Like?

 As a liqueur, you can expect that the Drambuie flavor is primarily sweet with a bit of complexity.
 Heather honey’s sweetness is the taste that shines through best in this drink.
 Along with this, you’ll catch notes of herbs and spices like anise throughout for a more complex flavor.
 Lastly, the Scotch whiskey provides a malty base that ties everything together.

 Aging the Drambuie mixture elevates the flavors and aromatic quality of the liqueur.
 Over the years, this liqueur’s sole manufacturer has offered two premium aged kinds: